How To Choose The Best Snow Removal Service

 Picture this: The morning after winter’s first storm, you’re rushing to work.
 No worries, your trusty snowplow operator showed up bright and early and already cleared your driveway.
 Meanwhile your poor neighbors have to lug their old shovel or snow blower out of the garage … if they can even find the garage.

-All kidding aside, the question is how do you choose a reliable, well-equipped snow removal service?
+All kidding aside, the question is if you don't want to shovel snow yourself, how do you hire a reliable, well-equipped snow removal service?
 And how do you make sure it’s the best one for your needs?

 Your Snow Removal Needs

 First, know yourself and what’s important to you.
 What exactly do you need?

 Snow removal vs snow plowing.
 Plowing simply moves the snow out of your way (and hopefully not onto your neighbor’s lawn), while snow removal includes the additional step of hauling the snow away.
 The cost of snow removal will obviously be higher, since it requires more equipment and manpower.
 However, it eliminates those ugly piles of snow in your yard.